OZinClouds/awesome/docs/laravel/EloquentCheat.md

 {
 $this->builder = $builder;
 foreach ($this->getFilters() as $filter => $value) {
-// there is a method in ThreadsController, then if (method_exists($this,  $filter)) {
+// if there is a method in ThreadsController, then call that filter method if (method_exists($this,  $filter)) {
 $this->$filter($value);
 }